-Imitations retained category information more than individuating information

 Response accuracies in matching imitations to seed sounds were fit by a generalized linear mixed-effects model predicting match accuracy as different from chance (25%) based on the type of question being answered (True seed, Category match, Specific match) and the generation of the imitation.
-Question types were contrast coded using Category match questions as the baseline condition in comparison to the other two question types each containing the actual seed that generated the imitation as one of the choices.
+Question types were contrast coded using Category match questions as the baseline condition in comparison to the other two question types, each containing the actual seed that generated the imitation as one of the choices.
 The model included random intercepts for participant, and random slopes and intercepts for seed sounds nested within categories.

-Accuracy in matching imitations to seed sounds was above chance for all question types for the first generation of imitations, b = 1.65 (SE = 0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (SE = 0.04) log-odds, z = -3.72, p < 0.001.
+Accuracy in matching first generation imitations to seed sounds was above chance for all question types, b = 1.65 (SE = 0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (SE = 0.04) log-odds, z = -3.72, p < 0.001.
 We then tested whether this increase in difficulty was constant across the three types of questions or if some question types became more difficult than others.
-The results are shown in Fig. 5A.
+The results are shown in Fig. 3B.
 Performance decreased over generations more rapidly for questions requiring a within-category distinction than for between-category questions, b = -0.08 (SE = 0.03) log-odds, z = -2.68, p = 0.007, suggesting that between-category information was more resistant to loss through repeated imitation.

-An alternative explanation for this result is that the within-category match questions are simply more difficult because the sounds provided as choices are more acoustically similar to one another than the between-category questions, and therefore, performance might be expected to drop off more rapidly with repeated imitation for these more difficult questions.
-However, performance also decreased for the easiest type of question where the correct answer was the actual seed generating the imitation (True seed questions; see Fig. 4); the advantage of having the true seed among between-category distractors decreased over generations, b = -0.07 (SE = 0.02) log-odds, z = -2.77, p = 0.006.
-The observed increase in the "category advantage" (i.e., the advantage of having between-category distractors) combined with a decrease in the "true seed advantage" (the advantage of having the actual seed among the choices), shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resemblance.
+An alternative explanation of the drop off in accuracy for within-category questions but not category match questions is that the within-category questions are simply more difficult because the sounds presented as choices are more acoustically similar to one another.
+However, performance also decreased relative to the category match questions for the easiest type of question where the correct answer was the actual seed generating the imitation (True seed questions; see Fig. 3A).
+That is, the advantage of having the true seed among between-category distractors decreased over generations, b = -0.07 (SE = 0.02) log-odds, z = -2.77, p = 0.006.
+The observed decrease in the “true seed advantage” (the advantage of having the actual seed among the choices) combined with the increase in the “category advantage” (the advantage of having between-category distractors) shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resemblance.

-Transcriptions retained information about seed sources

 We next report the results of matching the written transcriptions of the auditory sounds back to the original environmental sounds.
-Remarkably, participants were able to guess the correct meaning of a word that was transcribed from an imitation that had been repeated up to 8 times, b = 0.83 (SE = 0.13) log-odds, odds = -0.18, z = 6.46, p < 0.001 (Fig. 5B).
+Remarkably, participants were able to guess the correct meaning of a word that was transcribed from an imitation that had been repeated up to 8 times, b = 0.83 (SE = 0.13) log-odds, odds = -0.18, z = 6.46, p < 0.001 (Fig. 3C).
 This was true for True seed questions containing the actual seed generating the transcribed imitation, b = 0.75 (SE = 0.15) log-odds, z = 4.87, p < 0.001, and for Category match questions where participants had to associate transcriptions with a particular category of environmental sounds, b = 1.02 (SE = 0.16) log-odds, z = 6.39, p < 0.001.
 The effect of generation did not vary across these question types, b = 0.05 (SE = 0.10) log-odds, z = 0.47, p = 0.638.
-The results of matching "transcriptions" directly of the environmental sounds are shown in Fig. S5.
+The results of matching “transcriptions” directly of the environmental sounds are shown in Fig. S6.